How to Get to Moraine Lake in 2024

 (great for those without a car!)

-The Roam Transit bus does not run to Moraine Lake except between (tentative) September 19 – October 10, 2024, for the larch season.
-You can catch the Roam Route 10: Moraine Lake Express from Banff to Moraine Lake during this time.
+The Roam Transit bus does not run to Moraine Lake except between September 16th and October 14th, 2024, during the larch season.
+During this time, you can catch the Roam Route 10: Moraine Lake Express from Banff directly to Moraine Lake.
+Reservations are recommended.

 The Roam Transit Route 8x runs daily to Lake Louise from Banff.
 The Roam Route 8X: Lake Louise Express runs from Banff to Lake Louise Lakeshore along the Trans-Canada Highway, stopping at Lake Louise Village.